 Stalking on Campus: A Silent Epidemic

-The first steps to combating this crime include taking it seriously, having an appropriate policy, and training campus personnel and public safety officers on how to effectively respond.
+The first steps to combating stalking include taking it seriously, having an appropriate policy, and training campus personnel how to respond.

 Twenty-four people per minute are victims of rape, physical violence or stalking by an intimate partner in the United States, and a significant portion of these individuals attend, are employed by or are patients of universities, K-12 districts and hospitals.